 TL;DR: The Centers for Medicare & Medicaid Services modified NCD 147 governing scalp hypothermia during chemotherapy, effective March 7, 2026.
-Scalp cooling is covered as a supply incident to a physician's service — but no separate charge is recognized.
+The core rule: scalp cooling supplies are covered as incidental supplies — but no separate charge is recognized.

 Quick-Reference Table